ahmetozlu/android_power_monitor/README.md

 # Android Power Monitor
 Android Power Monitor hardware provides a robust energy measurement solution for mobile devices.
 It can analyze the energy on any device that uses up to a Lithium-Ion Battery.
-Electrical engineers and software developers can utilize this hardware to optimize the design and analyze the performance of their mobile devices.
-For technical details check the related [medium post](https://medium.com/@ahmetozlu93/designing-and-developing-smartphone-power-monitor-hardware-61eb5a3ee0ce).
+For the technical details please check the related [medium post](https://medium.com/@ahmetozlu93/designing-and-developing-smartphone-power-monitor-hardware-61eb5a3ee0ce).

 ## Quick Demo
 *- Android Energy Measurement Hardware (while testing with LG G3 Beat)*